Blagai/Blagai/README.md

 I mostly program with C# and C++, because they are used in Unity and Unreal.

-I'm working on my JavaScript right now by creating some open-source projects in it.

 Most of the tools I make are because I'm lazy and need to automate my shit.
 Other stuff I make is either because I want it to exist and it doesn't, or out of boredom.